psycopg/psycopg/docs/api/pool.rst

 larger number of users to use them.
 See :ref:`connection-pools` for more details and usage pattern.

-There package implement two connection pools: `ConnectionPool` is a synchronous connection pool yielding `~psycopg.Connection` objects and can be used by multithread applications. `AsyncConnectionPool` has a similar interface, but with `asyncio` functions replacing blocking functions, and
+This module implement two connection pools: `ConnectionPool` is a synchronous connection pool yielding `~psycopg.Connection` objects and can be used by multithread applications. `AsyncConnectionPool` has a similar interface, but with `asyncio` functions replacing blocking functions, and